qawolf/qawolf/docs/docs/api.md

 const selectors = [
   // find the element with id=open-login-window
   { css: "#open-login-window" },
-  // find the element with text "email" on the second page that opened { text: "email" }
+  // find the element with text "email"
+  { text: "email" }
 ];